 Once the patient has been sedated, two small incisions are made.
 Incision at the site of entry is usually given at the bottom of the neck and the one at the site if exit is given on the chest.
 Next, a tunnel is made between both the ends and a catheter is pulled through the tunnel, such that it opens in a large vein just above the heart.

-Permcath/permacath insertion- An incision is made, guide wire is introduced, through which the catheter is threaded under the skin.
+Permcath/permacath placemnt- An incision is made, guide wire is introduced, through which the catheter is threaded under the skin.
 A permcath/permacath has a cuff that is also placed under the skin, to keep the catheter stable.

 Non-tunneled central venous (IV) catheter placement

 This temporary catheter is typically inserted into the internal jugular vein.
 The patient lies flat and is asked to keep the arm still.
 The only difference between the tunneled and non-tunneld catheter placement is that after induction of anesthesia, a non-tunneled catheter is inserted directly into the vein through skin without tunneling.